 What it Treats

-What is ZELBORAF?
+What is ZELBORAF APPROVED FOR?

-ZELBORAF is a prescription medicine used to treat a type of skin cancer called melanoma that has spread to other parts of the body or cannot be removed by surgery, and has a certain type of abnormal BRAF gene.
+ZELBORAF is a prescription medicine used to treat a type of skin cancer called melanoma that has spread to other parts of the body or cannot be removed by surgery, and that has a certain type of abnormal “BRAF” gene.

-Your healthcare provider will perform a test to make sure that ZELBORAF is right for you.
-ZELBORAF is not used to treat melanoma with a normal BRAF gene.
+Your healthcare provider will perform a test to make sure ZELBORAF is right for you.

 Important Safety Information

-ZELBORAF can cause serious side effects, including risk of cancers.
-ZELBORAF may cause a type of skin cancer called cutaneous squamous cell carcinoma (cuSCC).
+- Risk of new cancers.
+ZELBORAF may cause certain types of skin cancer called cutaneous squamous cell carcinoma (cuSCC) and keratoacanthoma.
 New melanoma lesions have occurred in people who take ZELBORAF.
-ZELBORAF may also cause another type of cancer called non-cutaneous squamous cell carcinoma (SCC).
+ZELBORAF may also cause another type of cancer called non-cutaneous squamous cell carcinoma (non-cuSCC).
 Talk with your healthcare provider about your risk for these cancers.

 Your healthcare provider should also check for cancers that may not occur on the skin.
 Tell your healthcare provider about any new symptoms that you get while taking ZELBORAF.